What if I want to keep my faculty adviser who teaches in Global Affairs?

 Does Latin count as a language for the Global Affairs proficiency requirement?

 No. The Global Affairs language requirement can only be fulfilled with a modern language.

 Can my class in _____ count as the core course in development or international security?

 No. All Global Affairs majors must take GLBL 225 and GLBL 275.

-Can my class in _____ count as a track elective?
+Can my class in _____ count as an elective?

 How many courses can be taken credit/d/fail toward the major’s requirements?

 None of the 12 courses required for the major can be taken credit/d/fail.
 An L5 course used to demonstrate the language proficiency can be taken credit/d/fail.
 A "credit" in the L5 course will meet the proficiency requirement.

 Who do I contact if I have a question about my internship, my resume, my summer plans, or my career plans?